codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Float-and-clear-11ed.md

-Let's have a look at the example in the left hand panes, we have two orange divs that have `float: left;` and they are inside another `div` which has an id of `container` and a gray background.
+Let's have a look at the example in the left hand panes, we have two orange `div`s that have `float: left;` and they are inside another `div` which has an id of `container` and a gray background.

 ```css
 <div id="container">